APImetrics/APIm-CLI/docs/config.md

 ## `apimetrics config org set`

-If you want to change the Organization you are working on while logged in, you will need the ID of the Organization.
-You can find this in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings).
-Run the following command, replacing abccorp with the Organization ID:
+Change the Organisation the CLI is working in.
+Organisation IDs can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings) or you can scroll through your options by using the command `apimetrics config org set'.

 ```
 USAGE